2010 United States House of Representatives elections in New Jersey: District 3

-Background

 In 2008, state senator John Adler defeated Chris Myers, a town councilman, with 52% of the vote, while Barack Obama carried the district with the same amount in the presidential election.

 Retired NFL player Jon Runyan was a star offensive lineman who played most of his career with the nearby Philadelphia Eagles as the South Jersey district is a suburb of Philadelphia.
 With $1.7 million in Adler's campaign account back in April, he had a major cash advantage.
-CQ Politics rated this election as Lean Democrat.